Solving Rubik’s Cubes in Pursuit of Generalized Robotic Manipulation.

 On the theoretical side of solving a Rubik’s cube, Thomas Rokicki and Morley Davidson showed in 2014 that any scramble of a 3×3 Rubik’s cube can be solved in 26 moves or less.
 As for the physical part of the problem, the unofficial record for fastest robot solve is the Rubik’s Contraption by Ben Katz and Jared Di Carlo at ~0.38 seconds, slightly better than the record maintained by Guiness achieved by Albert Beer’s Sub1 Reloaded (0.637 seconds).
 And funnily enough, Rubik’s Contraption additionally makes a fairly efficient cube destroyer (shown in the video below).

-If the Rubik’s cube puzzle has essentially been solved computationally, and robots been built that can solve the cube faster than the mechanical limits of the cube itself, why is in-hand Rubik’s cube manipulation still an interesting problem?
+If the Rubik’s cube puzzle has essentially been solved computationally, and robots been built that can solve the cube faster than the mechanical limits of the cube itself, why is robotic hand Rubik’s cube manipulation still an interesting problem?
 Most robotics applications are highly specialized for superhuman performance, but only excel at one particular task.

 These are the kind of robots that build rockets, perform high-throughput biological screening, sort pancakes, and in general fuel much of the fear and uncertainty in human-robot relations.
 But these special-purpose robots don’t come close to the multi-purpose manipulation capabilities of a human hand.
-Giving robots the versatile problem-solving that humans pride themselves on requires general-purpose learning algorithms and effector mechanics, and it’s the sort of capability we need if robotics are to make a positive impact in our lives outside of tightly controlled environments.
+Giving a robotic hand the versatile problem-solving that humans pride themselves on requires general-purpose learning algorithms and effector mechanics, and it’s the sort of capability we need if robotics are to make a positive impact in our lives outside of tightly controlled environments.

 Rubik’s Contraption may be able to solve cubes quickly, but you’d hardly want a robot that operates like that to perform care duties for ill loved ones.
 Robotics need general purpose flexibility if they are to share living and working spaces with humans, and to enable far-flung autonomy in roles that may help humans to explore the universe.
 Modern robotics up to this point are largely tools, but the future will see robots become tool-users.